quswar-abid/AHBLitePart2/README.md

 ### Addressable points:

 Q: Can I run predefined sequences? (e.g. reset sequence, random write sequence, random read/write bursts, a directed test)

 A: predef_sequence in the class constructor of the generator, with a default value of 0 can be used to send the required sequence.
 The sequence can be set to:
 0: for default (completely randomized with no constraints defined outside of transaction

 1: for random transactions with just write (hwrite=1’b1)
 2: for random transactions with just read (hwrite=1’b0)
 3: for random transactions with no constraint on read/write but is burst (trans=2’b11)

 Q: Can I debug easily if my test fails?

 A: This point is not covered yet!

-Q: Do I need one or multiple transactions for bursts?
+Q: Do I need one or multiple transactionsfor bursts?

 A: We need multiple transactions created in the generator and sent to the driver for bursts.
 But no additional configuration has to be made.
 Whenever the burst comes up, a separate routing is followed where the first transaction is manually set to NONSEQ, and the rest of the burst with SEQ in transfer type.

 ## Generator